Kobby6-lang/Dino-Game/README.md

 ,,,

-Then go to void Update so we add join our variables together.
+Then go to void Update so we join our variables together.

 This code is basically saying if you press the space button to jump the gravity pressure will stop you from jumping too high.